You don’t smile enough. People don’t like you.

 You’re too focused on details.
 Leaders need to take the 50,000-foot fighter pilot view.
-No, I never served in the armed forces, what’s your point?
+No, I never served in the armed forces.
+What’s your point?

 You’re not seasoned.
 Oh, wait, you’re 35?
 Well, you look young.
 Maybe if you were more mature, like if you were married or had kids (why don’t you have kids, by the way?
-We’re all a little curious) then we could envision you as being a leader in this organization.
+We’re all a little curious), then we could envision you as being a leader in this organization.

 Oh, you do have kids?
-Well, we’re concerned about your ability to balance everything and you look really tired all the time and I feel guilty asking you to stay late so I just ask good old Tom who’s a great guy and simple and easy to talk to.
+Well, we’re concerned about your ability to balance everything, and you look really tired all the time, and I feel guilty asking you to stay late, so I just ask good old Tom, who’s a great guy and simple and easy to talk to.

 You’re a pushover.
-When Tom came up and gave you that totally platonic hug in the shareholders meeting you should have just told him to not touch you instead of telling me you thought it was inappropriate.
+When Tom came up and gave you that totally platonic hug in the shareholders’ meeting, you should have just told him not to touch you instead of telling me you thought it was inappropriate.
 Leaders handle their own problems.

 You aren’t good at promoting yourself.
 I mean, toot your own horn a little!

-I’m not sexist and this organization is not sexist and I have to say you’re developing a little bit of a reputation as a troublemaker.
-Five years ago we promoted a woman who happens to be black –- I mean, African-American… or maybe just African, I can’t remember –- and that proves that we are tolerant and committed to diversity.
+I’m not sexist, and this organization is not sexist, and I have to say you’re developing a little bit of a reputation as a troublemaker.
+Five years ago, we promoted a woman who happens to be black –- I mean, African-American… or maybe just African, I can’t remember –- and that proves that we are tolerant and committed to diversity.